lsegal/yard/docs/Templates.md

 Observe how sections has been modified after the super method was called (the super method would have been defined in `default/module/setup.rb`).
-The `sections` object is of the {YARD::Section} class and allows sections to be inserted before or after another section using {Array#place} by it's given name rather than index.
+The `sections` object is of the {YARD::Templates::Section} class and allows sections to be inserted before or after another section using {Array#place} by it's given name rather than index.
 This allows the overriding of templates in a way that does not depend on where the section is located (since it may have been overriden by